-Instagram is like a gold mine when it comes to finding Halloween makeup inspiration.
-Some of these looks require lots of skill while others are rather easy, but the fun part is experimenting.
+Instagram is an absolute gold mine when it comes to finding Halloween makeup inspiration.
+Warning: Some of these looks require lots of skill, while others are rather easy, but the fun part is experimenting.

 Under the Sea